 Day 88 of 100 days of Blogging

 In 1989, I was in an Insight seminar doing an exercise called a “Stretch”.
 The assignment for each of us was to do a short speech, a skit, or express something to the group of 50 people in the room that would stretch us, take us out of our comfort zone but not put us into a frozen state of panic.
 For my stretch, I had dressed up like a fairy godmother.
 I wore a lilac, poofy-sleeved bridesmaid dress and bought a Toys R Us fairy wand.
 I stood at the front of the room to call in the energy and slowly, softly and deliberately, I walked around the circle of people pausing to bless each person.
-Holding eye contact with each person, I sent them love.
+Holding eye contact, I sent them love.
 Tapping them on the shoulder, I blessed them.
 In that moment I was everything I came here to be.
 They received my blessing, my presence, my power and it opened the door to me being more of me.
-When the facilitators asked me why that was a stretch for me, I shared that I rarely acknowledged how much power I have.
-I kept it hidden from myself and I rarely stood in a group and let people see it.
+When the facilitators asked me why that was a stretch for me, I shared that I rarely acknowledged how much personal power I have.
+I kept it hidden even from myself and I rarely stood in a group and let people see it.

 I had found my tribe.
 A place where I could authentically be myself, where I was encouraged to be me and where I could explore and practice.
 Keep learning, make mistakes, start using my super powers more consciously and live life in a new way.

 I met my second husband in that Insight tribe, found some close friends who are still in my life 30 years later.
 Supporting each other in love.
-There have been times where we have agreed and times we have disagreed.
+There have been times when we have agreed and times when we have disagreed.
 Both are important in a tribe.
 Like-minded does not always mean you agree on everything.

-That tribe was the beginning of me learning to seek and find other tribes.
+That tribe was the beginning of learning to seek and find other tribes.
 Sometimes it would be around a 30 day project or a ten year passion project.
 I found people who had a similar interest and we banded together to support, learn and grow together.